pypy/pypy/pypy/doc/objspace.rst

                                     space.wrap("integer addition"))
         return W_IntObject(space, z)

-..
-TODO: Rewrite the below

-Why such a burden just for integer objects?
-Why did we have to wrap them into W_IntObject instances?
-For them it seems it would have been sufficient just to use plain Python integers.
-But this argumentation fails just like it fails for more complex kind of objects.
-Wrapping them just like everything else is the cleanest solution.
-You could introduce case testing wherever you use a wrapped object, to know if it is a plain integer or an instance of (a subclass of) W_Object.
-But that makes the whole program more complicated.
-The equivalent in CPython would be to use PyObject* pointers all around except when the object is an integer (after all, integers are directly available in C too).
-You could represent small integers as odd-valuated pointers.
-But it puts extra burden on the whole C code, so the CPython team avoided it.
-(In our case it is an optimization that we eventually made, but not hard-coded at this level - see :doc:`interpreter-optimizations`.)

-So in summary: wrapping integers as instances is the simple path, while using plain integers instead is the complex path, not the other way around.
+This may seem like a lot of work just for integer objects (why wrap them into :py:class:`W_IntObject` instances instead of using plain integers?), but the code is kept simple and readable by wrapping all objects (from simple integers to more complex types) in the same way.

+(Interestingly, the obvious optimization above has actually been made in PyPy, but isn't hard-coded at this level -- see :doc:`interpreter-optimizations`.)

 Object types